MeIorito/MARCPRIV/README.md

   - **Keyframe Calculator**: Automatically calculate and add keyframes based on predefined scanning patterns, enhancing efficiency.

+  ## Getting Started

+  1. Clone this repository to your Raspberry Pi.
+  2. Install the required dependencies (see [Dependencies](#dependencies)).
+     ```python
+     pip install PyQt5
+     pip install slack
+     ```
+  4. Set up the slack bot with [this](https://medium.com/applied-data-science/how-to-build-you-own-slack-bot-714283fd16e5) tutorial.
+(Optional)
+  5. Run the application using Python.

   ## UI

   See the UI design here: